Five Generations of Cattle Ranching

 Here's Where It All Started...

-As third generation ranchers, our grandfather adopted the holistic management principals in 1987 which were championed by Allan Savory.
+As a third generation rancher, our grandfather adopted the holistic management principals in 1987 which were championed by Allan Savory.
 We are the fifth generation of ranchers continuing with those holistic principles.
 Many friends inquired about purchasing our holistically raised beef and Canyon Valley Provisions was born in 2019.

 Holistic management of a cowherd encompasses many things.
 Our animals are kept in one herd and are always on the move across the ranch.
 This provides the rangeland with several key needs; trampling of old growth, aeration of the soil, and ample time for plants to recover.